On-Demand Pet Care Collides After Rover.com Buys Rival DogVacay

 It is estimated that up to 100,000 dog walkers and dog sitters list their services on the two platforms, who typically keep 20 percent of the booking fee.
 Much like on-demand rideshare services like Uber and Lyft, a good number of the service providers are cross-listed at both sites.

-If the merge promises to dramatically reshape a segment of the economy estimated to be worth nearly $15 billion, it also has broader implications for consumers and service providers.
+If the merger promises to dramatically reshape a segment of the economy estimated to be worth nearly $15 billion, it also has broader implications for consumers and service providers.

 The reaction on Facebook to the news was mixed.
 Some customers bemoaned the loss of DogVacay; others struck a more optimistic note, saying the deal held promise for pet owners, but might also reduce the leverage of the dog walkers and sitters.